wgnator/Fretboard-Indicator/readme.md

 Current version(1.0) has features of zoom, note stick/no stick toggle, manually input chord name, save screenshot.

+Audio files(for sound when cliked) are removed in this version for copyright reasons.

-Audio and and chord library features are to be added for the next version.
+Chord library features are to be added for the next version.